(Last Updated on : 30/11/2019)

 .
-Ina rage he decided to attain magical power.
 The tale of this king depicts the win of God's protection over evil desires.
-The story of Hiranyakashipu revolves round three parts.
+The story of Hiranyakashipu revolves around three parts.
 First story is related to his birth, second is his penance to please Lord Brahma

 to get a boon of immortality and the third part deals with his effort to kill his son Prahlada